How do dumbbell squats compare to barbell squats when it comes to building muscle? Not very well.

 But if all you have is a couple of dumbbells, there are far better ways to train your legs than dumbbell squats.

-The only redeeming feature of dumbbell squats is the fact they don’t require much in the way of equipment.
+One of the few benefits of dumbbell squats is the fact they don’t require much in the way of equipment.

 All you need is a couple of dumbbells.
 This makes them ideal if you want to train at home, and there’s no room in your house for a lot of gym equipment.